-The Audit Committee has reviewed the Leap audited consolidated financial statements for the year ended December 31, 2017 and has discussed these statements with management and EisnerAmper LLP, or EisnerAmper, the Company's independent registered public accounting firm.
+The audit committee has reviewed the Leap audited consolidated financial statements for the year ended December 31, 2019 and has discussed these statements with management and EisnerAmper LLP, or EisnerAmper, the Company's independent registered public accounting firm.
 Leap management is responsible for the preparation of the Company's financial statements and for maintaining an adequate system of disclosure controls and procedures and internal control over financial reporting for that purpose.
 The independent registered public accounting firm audits the annual consolidated financial statements prepared by management, expresses an opinion as to whether those consolidated financial statements present fairly the consolidated financial position, results of operations and cash flows of Leap Therapeutics, Inc. in conformity with U.S. generally accepted accounting principles and discusses any issues they believe should be raised with us.
-The Audit Committee is responsible for providing independent, objective oversight of the Company's accounting functions and internal controls.
+The audit committee is responsible for providing independent, objective oversight of the Company's accounting functions and internal controls.

-The Audit Committee also received from, and discussed with, EisnerAmper the written disclosures and other communications that the Company's independent registered public accounting firm is required to provide to the Audit Committee, including the matters required to be discussed by Statement on Auditing Standards No. 61, as amended (Communication with Audit Committees), as adopted by the Public Company Accounting Oversight Board, or PCAOB, in Rule 3200T.
+The audit committee also received from, and discussed with, EisnerAmper the written disclosures and other communications that the Company's independent registered public accounting firm is required to provide to the audit committee, including the matters required to be discussed by Statement on Auditing Standards No. 61, as amended (Communication with Audit Committees), as adopted by the Public Company Accounting Oversight Board, or PCAOB, in Rule 3200T.

-EisnerAmper also provided the Audit Committee with the written disclosures and the letter required by Rule 3526 of the PCAOB requiring independent registered public accounting firms to annually disclose in writing all relationships that, in their professional opinion may reasonably be thought to bear on independence, to confirm their perceived independence and to engage in a discussion of independence.
-The Audit Committee has reviewed this disclosure and has discussed with EisnerAmper their independence from Leap.
+EisnerAmper also provided the audit committee with the written disclosures and the letter required by Rule 3526 of the PCAOB requiring independent registered public accounting firms to annually disclose in writing all relationships that, in their professional opinion may reasonably be thought to bear on independence, to confirm their perceived independence and to engage in a discussion of independence.
+The audit committee has reviewed this disclosure and has discussed with EisnerAmper their independence from Leap.

-Based on its discussions with management and our independent registered public accounting firm as outlined above, and its review of the representations and information provided by management and our independent registered public accounting firm, the Audit Committee recommended to the Board of Directors that the audited consolidated financial statements be included in the Leap Annual Report on Form 10-K for the year ended December 31, 2017, for filing with the Securities and Exchange Commission.
+Based on its discussions with management and our independent registered public accounting firm as outlined above, and its review of the representations and information provided by management and our independent registered public accounting firm, the audit committee recommended to the Board that the audited consolidated financial statements be included in the Leap Annual Report on Form 10-K for the year ended December 31, 2019, for filing with the SEC.

-Respectfully submitted by the Audit Committee,
+Respectfully submitted by the audit committee,